 Couscous Is a Tiny Pasta Made of Wheat Flour

-Couscous is a small granular pasta made of semolina wheat flour.
-It's the national dish of Morocco and has been a staple in North Africa for centuries.
+Couscous, composed of semolina wheat flour, is the national dish of Morocco and has been a staple in North Africa for centuries.
 From ancient times, it was made by hand by rolling semolina and water until it forms tiny pellets, which were then dried.

 It is generally steamed or cooked like rice in a rice cooker.